Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

-\textbf{Metric module} In addition, we further perform an ablation study by simply applying Euclidean distance for image classification (same as ProtoNet$^+$).
+\textbf{Metric module.} In addition, we further perform an ablation study to show the effectiveness of the semantic regularization module by simply applying Euclidean distance and relation network as metric (same as ProtoNet$^+$ and RelationNet$^+$).
 The result is shown in Table~\ref{tab:proto_res_adn}.
-For clarity, we also show the performance of ProtoNet$^+$ with the same embedding network.
-It can be seen that due to the effectiveness of the proposed class regularization method, the network without relation module still outperforms baselines listed in Table~\ref{tab:Mini_result} and Table~\ref{tab:CUB_result}.
+For clarity, we show the performance of all models with the same embedding network.
+It can be seen that due to the effectiveness of the proposed semantic regularization method, the network without relation module still achieves a competitive result against methods listed in Table~\ref{tab:Mini_result} and Table~\ref{tab:CUB_result}.
 Relation module combined with Euclidean distance further improves the performance.

+The qualitative and quantitative results show that the proposed method can not only tackle the meta shift issue but also efficiently fine-tune the embedding network to alleviate the covariate shift issue in few-shot learning.
+It is also not limited by the metric choices.
+These benefits make the proposed method significantly outperform the baseline model and achieve competitive result against state-of-the-art methods.